Immunise your little one to protect him against infections!

 A highly contagious viral infection that affects the body's breathing system.
 It usually starts with high fever and causes a rash.
 Lung infection, deafness and brain damage can occur.
 It is spread through coughing and sneezing and through touching contaminated surfaces.
 Most people recover completely but some people can get very ill especially if complications arise.

 A common childhood viral infection that causes the glands that produce saliva (on both sides of the jaw) to swell.
 It is contagious 1- 2 days before symptoms appear until 1 -2 days after they disappear.
-A serious case of mumps can lead to brain infection, deafness and sterility.
+Serious complications include brain infection, deafness and sterility.

 Also known as German measles, this is usually mild when it affects children.
 A rash may appear.
 Your child should stay at home while sick or up to a week after the rash disappears.
 Expectant women if affected during early pregnancy may give birth to deaf, blind or mentally retarded babies.